When Joy and Sorrow Travel Together

 Coming home from a trip like the Keys always takes some adjusting.
 After months of tiny house living, I returned to Georgia, to an overgrown yard, a pile of mail, and tasks that made me feel behind before I stepped inside.

 But this time, returning home was heavier than usual.
 As I was making my way home, I heard about the deaths of two pillars in our community.
-One dear friend succumbed after a long, debilitating illness; the other friend was taken from us suddenly.
+One dear friend succumbed after a long, debilitating disease; the other friend was taken from us suddenly.

 I was ready to settle into a rhythm of writing, riding, and family time.
 Yet, coming home for funerals weighed heavily on my heart.
 Funerals make me think about what really matters.
 They felt like celebrations of lives well lived—friends who left joy behind, even in grief.